zaid9696/freelanceland-frontend/README.md

 - Categories for bundles
 - Filtering system that can filter bundles by price and reviews
 - Pagination feature in filtering system
+- Reviewing and rating users after completing an order
+- Editing profile and uploaing avatar